-This is the home page of our Multilateral Matters series of blog posts by Adjunct Professor Wend Wendland.
+Welcome to the home page of our Multilateral Matters series of blog posts written by Adjunct Professor Wend Wendland.

-Each blog post aims to explain – in an accessible, informal and conversational manner – an ongoing multilateral intellectual property negotiation or unresolved policy issue and why it matters.
+Each blog post aims to explain – in an accessible, informal and conversational manner – an ongoing multilateral negotiation on an unresolved policy issue and why it matters.

 This page assembles all the blogs posted so far.
 It also provides a non-exhaustive selection of additional readings and new materials beyond those cited in each blog.